ExoMars is a multi-part European-led program to explore Mars, both on the surface and from above. The program has two phases in the works.

 "The rover will establish the physical and chemical properties of Martian samples, mainly from the subsurface.
 Underground samples are more likely to include biomarkers, since the tenuous Martian atmosphere offers little protection from radiation and photochemistry at the surface.
 The drill is designed to extract samples from various depths, down to a maximum of two meters."

 In January 2018, the life-detection package successfully found microbes in the Canadian Arctic, an analog environment to Mars.
-Checkouts are continuing on the rover as its instruments are completed; integration is expected in 2019 ahead of the 2020 launch date.
+Checkouts are continuing on the rover as its instruments are completed.

 Instruments on the rover include: